Places to visit

 In 2000 Acle won the 'Eastern Daily Press' 'Village of the Year' competition and is considered to be the gateway to the Broads, the starting point of many boating holidays.

-Acle has many amenities including a library, two schools and excellent recreational facilities.
-There are two supermarkets, two butchers, a chemist, doctors' surgery, optician's, vetinary surgery, two banks (and cashpoints), a post office, hardware store, newsagents, solicitor's, cafés and pubs.
+Acle has many amenities including a library, two schools and a pre-school and excellent recreational facilities.
+There are two supermarkets, a butchers, a chemist, doctors' surgery, optician's, vetinary surgery, 2 cashpoints, petrol station, a post office, hardware store, newsagents, solicitor's, cafés, take-aways and pubs.

 One mile from the centre is Acle Bridge where there are two boatyards which offerboat hire and an excellent view of the River Bure.The annual Acle Sailing Regatta takes place west of the bridge, which attracts sailing boats from all across the Broads.
 Acle Bridge is the only nearby way to cross the river to access North Norfolk and the beaches at Winterton,